MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 - Install Kubectl
   - [Install kubectl](https://kubernetes.io/docs/tasks/tools/)
-  - Go to 'Install kubectl on Linux -> Install kubectl binary with curl on Linux' then follow the steps
+  - Go to "Install kubectl on Linux -> Install kubectl binary with curl on Linux' then follow the steps
   - Or just follow these steps:
     ```bash
     # Download the latest release with the command: